FreedomIntelligence/HuatuoGPT-II/README.md

 In the future, we will continue to release new versions of HuatuoGPT.
 Our goal is to enhance the capabilities of LLM in the Chinese medical field and to adhere to open-source principles (aligned with the ethos of FreedomIntelligence).
 We hope to work together with everyone to promote the development of medical LLM!

+We are from the School of Data Science, the Chinese University of Hong Kong, Shenzhen (CUHKSZ) and the Shenzhen Rsearch Institute of Big Data (SRIBD).

 ## Citation